droonga/droonga.org/reference/message/index.md

   `404` `UnknownDataset`
   : Means you've specified a dataset which is not existing.

+  `400` `UnknownCommand`
+  : Means there is no adapter or handler for the command given as the `type`.

 `500` and other `5xx` statuses
 : An internal error of the Droonga Engine.
-General errors for any message type are:

-  `501` `UnknownType`
-  : Means there is no adapter or handler for the `type`.

 ### Body of error responses {#error-body}